 Existing Student Members may extend their Student Membership for one year following graduation.
 Exceptional educational programs, unique networking opportunities, and the promise of developing professional relationships with ISPE Members prove to be invaluable tools when it comes to landing a job.
 Finding a job often is about "who you know" and ISPE offers students access to a vast network of potential employers.

-Find your local Student Chapter, where you can get answers to your questions about ISPE Membership and first-hand information on local benefits.
-You may also contact:
+For assistance identifying your local Student Chapter and to get answers to your questions about ISPE Membership and its' many benefits, contact:

 * Nations are grouped in tiers based on World Bank's system for classifying national economies by income per capita.
 Tier 1 corresponds to the World Bank's list of high income nations and Tier 2 the upper middle income nations.
 Tier 3 includes all nations whose economies do not yet reach the Tier 2 level.
 To learn more about this system see World Bank's country classifications.
 The number next to each country on the list below represents its Tier.
 Use the chart above to determine ISPE membership dues in your country.